ruby-concurrency/concurrent-ruby/doc/promises.out.md

 ## Flatting

-Sometimes it is needed to wait for a inner future.
-Apparent solution is to wait inside the future `Concurrent::Promises.future { Concurrent::Promises.future { 1+1 }.value }.value` however as mentioned before, `value` calls should be **avoided** to avoid blocking threads.
-Therefore there is a flat method which is a correct solution in this situation and does not block any thread.
+Sometimes it is needed to wait for an inner future.
+An apparent solution is to wait inside the future `Concurrent::Promises.future { Concurrent::Promises.future { 1+1 }.value }.value`.
+However, as mentioned before, `value` calls should be **avoided** to avoid blocking threads.
+Therefore there is a `#flat` method which is a correct solution in this situation and does not block any thread.

 ```ruby